Waterways Ombudsman Scheme – compliance with the EU General Data Protection Regulation (GDPR)

 Your personal data and how we use it

 Personal data (or information) is data about individuals (also known as data subjects) who contact the Scheme in connection with a complaint or enquiry.
-It includes information such as your name, address, contact details, correspondence and conversations with us, as well as any evidence provided by you or the organisation you are complaining about.
+The personal information we are likely to collect includes, your name, address, contact details, correspondence and conversations with us, as well as any evidence provided by you or the organisation you are complaining about.

 The main role of the Ombudsman is to consider complaints where the complainant has completed the internal complaints process of the organisation which is the target of the complaint.
 The Ombudsman also deals with enquiries, which may be about a potential complaint, or of a more general nature, or may be requests for advice or guidance.

-Where the Ombudsman decides to conduct a formal investigation, or where he handles an enquiry, he will need to process your personal data.
+Where the Ombudsman decides to conduct a formal investigation, or where she handles an enquiry, she will need to process your personal data.
 Under the GDPR there must be a lawful basis for processing personal data, one of which is “legitimate interest”.
 This means, in essence, that data is used in ways that a complainant or enquirer would reasonably expect.

-For investigations and enquiries the your personal data is processed on the basis of legitimate interest.
-Where the Ombudsman conducts a formal investigation he may also ask you to provide feedback about the service, but this will only be with your consent.
+For investigations and enquiries your personal data is processed on the basis of legitimate interest.
+Where the Ombudsman conducts a formal investigation she may also ask you to provide feedback about the service, but this will only be with your consent.

 The Ombudsman will process your personal data only to the extent that is necessary to achieve the aims of the Waterways Ombudsman Scheme.
 In addition to considering complaints or dealing with enquiries, this will include sharing of information with the Waterways Ombudsman Committee, which oversees the Scheme, and with the Chartered Trading Standards Institute for the purposes of accreditation of the Scheme.
 Information will not be provided, without your consent, to any person or organisation that is not subject to the GDPR.